Who We Are: Our Story

 +++

-"Therefore welcome one another as Christ has welcoming you, for the glory of God.”
+"Therefore welcome one another as Christ has welcomed you, for the glory of God.”
 [Romans 15:7]

 Our Beliefs